 Converting Decimal Odds

 Decimal odds are a simple reflection of the return you will receive for each single unit placed.
-For example, let's say bookmaker Matchbook is offering odds of 1.65 for Manchester United to win.
-This means that for every 1.00 you bet on that particular outcome, you will receive a profit of 0.65 should Manchester United win.
+For example, let's say bookmaker William Hill is offering odds of 1.65 for South Sydney to win a match in the NRL.
+This means that for every $1.00 you bet on that particular outcome, you will receive a profit of $0.65 should South Sydney win.